 These are uncommon tumours that represent approximately 7% of all ovarian tumours and occur as a result of abnormal growth of the cells in the primitive sex cords or stromal cells.

 These are abnormal cell growths or tumors in the tissue covering the ovaries.
 They are commonly diagnosed at an early stage.

-The optimal treatment of ovarian cancer requires surgery and systemic treatment with chemotherapy.
+The optimal treatment of ovarian tumor in Delhi requires surgery and systemic treatment with chemotherapy.

-It constits of giving medication dissolved in glucose or saline vacs through veins to kill the cancer cells.
-Surgery for ovarian cancer is usally always followed by chemotherapy except in highly select substages of stage – I.
+It consists of giving medication dissolved in glucose or saline vacs through veins to kill the cancer cells.
+Surgery for ovarian cancer is usually always followed by chemotherapy except in highly select substages of stage – I.

 Natural Progression of Ovarian Cancer

 More than 70% of women presenting with ovarian cancer already have stage III or IV cancer, or cancer has spread beyond the ovary.
 It is disproportionately deadly because the symptoms are vague and non-specific.
 Hence diagnosis is late.
 For this reason, ovarian cancer is called a “ SILENT KILLER”.
 Due to the lack of a cost-effective screening test, more than half of women with ovarian cancer find out they have the disease in an advanced stage.

 Primary Prevention for Ovarian Cancer

 Ovarian cancer is a common type of disease in females, but you can reduce your risk of developing it through several different methods.